 The seat provides some sense of security.
-If something happens where I’m unable to get up, I can always use the arm supports.
+If something would happen where I’m unable to get up, I can always use the arm supports.

 The seat is really comfortable and the added height means I don’t have to hold on to the wash basin anymore.
-I sit very well!
+I sit really well!

 The risk of falling